Salisbury: Media

 BBC Radio Wiltshire is the BBC Local Radio public service station for the county, which sometimes broadcasts from or about the city.
 Salisbury used to have its own local radio station, Spire FM, which was purchased by Bauer Radio in 2019.
 Its frequency now transmits Greatest Hits Radio Salisbury, which broadcasts national and regional music programmes with local news bulletins.

 Regional television services are provided by BBC South and ITV Meridian, and a local television channel "That's Salisbury" is provided by That's TV.

 The Salisbury Journal is the local paid-for weekly newspaper, which is available in shops every Thursday.
 The local free weekly newspaper from the same publisher is the Avon Advertiser, which is delivered to houses in Salisbury and the surrounding area.

+The SalisburyPost is a local online news publication covering Salisbury, Wiltshire and surrounding areas.

 In popular culture

 The two names for the city, Salisbury and Sarum, are humorously alluded to in a 1928 limerick from Punch: